DeepLabCut/DeepLabCut/deeplabcut/pose_estimation_pytorch/README.md

 ### Runners

-The `deeplabcut.pose_estimations_pytorch.runners` contains code to get models,
+The `deeplabcut.pose_estimations_pytorch.runners` contains code to get models, load pretrained weights, and either train them or run inference with them.